learn-co-curriculum/dsc-monty-hall-problem-lab/README.md

 ## Summary

-In this lab you further investigated the idea of Bayes' Theorem and Bayesian statistics in general through the Monty Hall problem.
-Hopefully this was an entertaining little experience!
+In this lab, you further investigated the idea of Bayes' Theorem and Bayesian statistics in general through the Monty Hall problem.
+Hopefully, this was an entertaining little experience!